 For example, the data show this graph misses some key information.
 California and Texas had more individual cases than Minnesota, but their large populations hide this difference in the rates.
 Sorting by rates here makes Minnesota look a lot worse than other states, while the number of cases is not dramatically different.

 As far as I can tell, this chart only appeared in the print newspaper photographed above and not on the online story.
 If so, this chart only went to print audiences.
 Today we hear a lot of concern about the impact of “filter bubbles,” especially online, and the spread of misleading information.
-What concerns me most about this graph is how it shows the potential impact of offline filter bubbles in local communities, too.Evan Stewart is an assistant professor of sociology at University of Massachusetts Boston starting in the fall, 2019.
+What concerns me most about this graph is how it shows the potential impact of offline filter bubbles in local communities, too.Evan Stewart is an assistant professor of sociology at University of Massachusetts Boston.
 You can follow him on Twitter.